|Title:||Head Men's Basketball Coach|

 Howes led the Cards to three straight CAC title games, compiled an 8-1 league tournament record and won six consecutive contests in the CAC playoffs.

 Although he never coached the Cardinals, former CUA standout Jimmy Patsos followed his successful tenure as a Maryland assistant by becoming head coach at Division I Loyola (Md.).
-He was on Gary Williams’ staff when the Terrapins won the 2002 National Championship and last year led the Greyhounds to the NCAA Tournament.
+He was on Gary Williams’ staff when the Terrapins won the 2002 National Championship and is now head coach at Siena.

-Along with Becker, Kelly and Sullivan, 2010-11 assistant coach Garrett Kelly is director of basketball operations at Radford (Va.)
-University.
-Former point guard Mike Wasilenko was an assistant at Salisbury (Md.)
-University, and former manager Andrew Gunderson was an assistant coach at Averett University.
+Along with Becker, Kelly and Sullivan, 2010-11 assistant coach Garrett Kelly is Siena’s director of basketball operations.
+Former point guard Mike Wasilenko was an assistant at Salisbury (Md.), and former manager Andrew Gunderson was an assistant coach at Averett.

 After playing at Frostburg (Md.)
-State University from 1991-93, Howes transferred to CUA for his final two seasons.
-He started 14 games as a junior under Lonergan, including a 12-point, 12-rebound performance at Gettysburg College.
+State from 1991-93, Howes transferred to CUA for his final two seasons.
+He started 14 games as a junior under Lonergan, including a 12-point, 12-rebound performance at Gettysburg.
 He graduated from The Catholic University of America in 1996 with a bachelor’s degree in history.